SunnyDeng/azure-content-dede/articles/virtual-machines/virtual-machines-docker-ubuntu-quickstart.md

 Sie könnten mit der Verwendung von [Docker] beginnen!

 <!--Anchors-->
-[Anmelden beim Portal]: #logon
+[Log on to the Portal]: #logon
-[Erstellen eines virtuellen Computers mit dem Docker-Image von Canonical und MSOpenTech]: #createvm
+[Create a VM with the Docker Image from Canonical and MSOpenTech]: #createvm
-[Verbinden mit SSH und Spaß haben]: #havingfun
+[Connect with SSH and Have Fun]: #havingfun
 [Next steps]: #next-steps